 The IMHRO / Johnson & Johnson Rising Star Translational Research Award: One grant will be awarded for research toward novel therapies for psychiatric illness with the objective to advance the translation of scientific knowledge of underlying disease mechanisms in bipolar disorder, schizophrenia, and major depression toward benefits to patients and the healthcare system.
 Specifically, the program will support translational research on innovative targets, with the potential to advance discovery of therapeutic approaches in the near term.
 The emphasis will be on the approaches that provide a viable path toward renormalizing or compensating for novel biological alterations or those that have already been discovered.
 This award is not specifically focused to advance the understanding of the fundamental mechanisms of psychiatric diseases.
-Each award in this round is for $150,000 in direct program costs.

 The IMHRO / Johnson & Johnson Rising Star Research Award in Memory of George Largay: A second grant will be awarded for research focused specifically on major depression.
 Proposals may include translational research projects as outlined above or basic research projects focused on innovative strategies and technologies for elaborating basic mechanisms of psychiatric illness and new approaches to individualized treatment and prevention focused on major depression.

 Each award will be for $83,333 in direct program costs for each of up to three consecutive years, with annual continuation subject to (1) review for progress and (2) availability of funds.
 If both these conditions are fulfilled annually, each award’s funding will total $250,000.